niplav/site/range_and_forecasting_accuracy.md

 ![Sample sizes for predictions with a range of n months, sorted and graphed.](./img/range_and_forecasting_accuracy/ss_plot.png "Sample sizes for predictions with a range (in months), sorted and graphed.")

-*Sample sizes for predictions with a range (in months), sorted and graphed.*

 The red graphs stands for Metaculus sample sizes, the blue graph stands for PredictionBook sample sizes.